spine-tools/SpineOpt.jl/docs/src/advanced_concepts/multi-year.md

 - [Economic parameters calculation tool](https://github.com/Spine-project/SpineOpt.jl/files/9130469/parameter_illustration.2.xlsx) is an excel tool that you can use to calculate the economic parameters on your own.

+!!!
+Warning
-Please also note that the use of economic representation in SpineOpt has the following limitations, which warrant future improvements:
+    Please also note that the use of economic representation in SpineOpt does not support rolling horizon and Benders' decomposition, which warrants future improvements.

-- The combination of milestone years and Benders' decomposition is not supported.
-If no milestone years are used, then you can use the decomposition.

-- Rolling horizon is not supported.